AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 !!!
 Note "Don't forget that toolsets can scale tools and are re-usable if defined as a template"

 ##:sak-sak-logo: Use relative sizes for styles too, where possible
-So tool dimension are relative.
-It is advised to use relative dimensions too for styling.
-One easy example is the CSS `font-size` attribute: use `em` and not `px` to configure the size of a font, ie use `font-size: 12em`.
+The dimensions of the tool are relative.
+Therefore, it is recommended to also use relative dimensions for styling.
+A simple example is the CSS `font-size` attribute: use `em` and not `px` to configure the size of a font, ie use `font-size: 12em`.

-SAK has configured the default `font-size` for SAK cards to be about the same size as 1% of the grid: so `font-size: 10em` should be about 10% of the grid in size.
+SAK has set the default `font-size` for SAK cards to be about the same size as 1% of the grid: so `font-size: 10em` should equal 10% of the grid.